Ways We Can Help

 In 2013, The Clare Foundation established Charity Incubators.

 Under these arrangements, smaller charitable initiatives, often developed by younger, passionate fundraisers and individuals spurred to action by contemporary causes, have the means to develop fundraising streams and valuable programmes without the need to establish their own independent charitable entity.
-Through this arrangement, The Clare Foundation offers the support of a financial framework, offices to work from, mentoring and guidance from seasoned charity sector professionals and the opportunity for start up ideas to grow.
+Through this arrangement, The Clare Foundation offers the support of a financial framework, mentoring and guidance from seasoned charity sector professionals and the opportunity for start up ideas to grow.

-Eduhaitian is the first charity incubator at The Clare Foundation.
 Eduhaitian strives to provide children in Haiti with scholarships to further their education.
 Tuition fees in Haiti frequently prevent the pursuit of knowledge from worthy students.
 Eduhaitian is passionately working to change this situation. www.eduhaitian.org

 I am the CEO of Helen & Douglas House and I have been in my post substantively for 19 months.
 I first met Martin when we were both in new roles.
 Whilst there is an element of mutual support and sharing of ideas Martin, personally, has been particular helpful, offering advice, sharing his experience and expertise when we have been faced with significant financial challenges and issues of sustainability.
 On an organisational level the Clare Foundation is a major player in assisting the charitable sector, facilitating relationships and encouraging networking and well as organising and hosting learning opportunities.
 Both Martin and The Clare Foundation have assisted me in what has been a difficult year.